 Technical SEO is everything you do to make it easier for search engines to find and index your content correctly.

-This can sound intimidating if you’re not technical—like me!
+This can sound intimidating if you’re not technical (like me!) but don’t worry.

 1. Make sure search engines can index your pages